-The lifting of quotas on January 1, 2005, threatens the outward processing component of the U.S. market for the subject products with market disruption and threatens to disrupt the orderly development of this portion of the U.S. market.5
+The lifting of quotas on January 1, 2005, also threatens the outward processing component of the U.S. market for the subject products with market disruption and threatens to disrupt the orderly development of this portion of the U.S. market.

-5 See discussion concerning outward processing, infra, section I-2.
+&lt;sup>5 See discussion in section I-2, infra.